-Actuarial assumptions: The total pension liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability in the June 30, 2023 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Actuarial cost method Entry Age Normal

-Discount rate 7.15%
+Discount rate 7%

-Inflation rate 3.25%
+Inflation rate 3.25% wage inflation; 2.50% price inflation

 Salary increases 3.25% to 9.85%, including inflation

-Investment rate of return, net 7.15%
+Investment rate of return, net 7%

 The mortality tables used to measure retired life mortality were the RP-2006 Healthy Annuitant benefit weighted generational mortality tables for males and females.
 The disability post-retirement mortality tables used were the RP-2006 Disabled Retiree benefit weighted generational mortality tables for males and females.
-The death-inservice mortality tables used were the RP-2006 Employee benefit weighted generational mortality tables for males and females.
-Mortality rates are multiplied by 135% for males and 125% for females and are adjusted for fully generational mortality improvements using Scale MP-2017.
+The death-in-service mortality tables used were the RP-2006 Employee benefit weighted generational mortality tables for males and females.
+The death-in-service mortality rates are multiplied by 135% for males and 125% for females and are adjusted for fully generational mortality improvements using Scale MP-2017.
 This assumption was first used for the June 30, 2018 valuation.